APGorobets/mkdocks1/docs/widgets.md

 When you’ve added a widget to the dashboard, it would be marked with the word «Added» and the tick:

 ![alt text](https://github.com/APGorobets/mkdocks1/blob/master/images/zbrnnr-widgets-17.png?raw=true)

-All the widgets are movable with the drag and drop method.
-(VIDEO)